+The College must deliver the funded provision to an acceptable standard of quality and comply with the rules published by the ESFA.
+There is a set procedure for dealing with inadequate provision which may lead to issue of a Notice of Concern or ultimately a Notice of Withdrawal of Funding.
 The College must inform the ESFA if it is sanctioned by an awarding body.
 It must also notify the ESFA of the date of the feedback meeting following an inspection by Ofsted and allow the ESFA's nominated representative to attend the meeting.
 The College must confirm to the ESFA in writing the outcome of the inspection within 5 Working Days of receiving the feedback from Ofsted.
-Where Ofsted assesses the services to be inadequate in any graded sub-judgements, a college's ability to start new learners on a programme may be suspended.
+If a Notice of Concern is issued, a college's ability to start new learners on a programme may be suspended.